f5devcentral/f5-digital-customer-engagement-center/modules/azure/terraform/webServer/README.md

 # Azure Web Server

 This module will create one Azure Virtual Machine (VM), install docker, and run the JuiceShop web application.
+The NIC will reside in the 'private' (aka internal) network, and the VM will have a private IP only.

 To use this module within a solutions context: